 Volunteers must be ages 18 and older and a high school graduate.

+Thank you for your interest in the Patient Care Volunteer Program.
 The application for this program is currently closed.
-Please check back on Jul.
-1, 2019, to apply for our Fall 2019 round of recruitment.
-Please note that the application will be open online for 14 days or until we receive 150 applications (whichever occurs first).
+Please check back on January 1, 2020 to apply for our Spring 2020 round of recruitment.
+Please note that the application will be open online for 14 days or until we receive the maximum number of applications for each program shift (daytime, evening and weekend).
+Thank you!

 The Patient Care program can be as enriching for those who donate their time as it can be for the children.
 Volunteering in the hospital is an experience like no other.
 Patient Care Volunteers spend time with children or young adults on our inpatient units, in the Emergency Department and in our outpatient clinics.
 No visit is ever the same.
 Volunteers may play games with patients, such as Uno, or help out with other various activities including puzzles, arts and crafts, reading, blowing bubbles, etc. Televisions in patient rooms are equipped with internet access, a full library of movies and even video games that can be played with the patient.
 Ultimately, the activities are dependent on the patient's age, abilities and interests.
 By participating in these activities, not only are you making their hospital stay more enjoyable, but you may also be allowing time for a family member to get a much needed coffee break or lunch without feeling guilty about leaving their child alone.